-Being unemployed for long periods of time can make you lose confidence in yourself.
+Being a victim of long term unemployment can make you lose confidence in yourself.
 The longer your unemployment continues the harder it seems to be to break out of.
-As the gap on your CV between jobs widens, it can become even more difficult to find work.
+As the gap on your CV between jobs widens, it can make us even more desperate to find work.

-Long-term unemployment is a huge, national problem – you are definitely not alone.
-To address and help ease the problem, the coalition government has put a number of schemes in place that you may benefit from.
-Each has different qualification criteria, so for more information on employment issues, Directgov has extensive advice.
+Long-term unemployment is a huge, national problem and you’re definitely not alone.
+The good news is there is a number of schemes in place that you may be able to benefit from.
+Each has different qualification criteria, so for more information on employment issues, Directgov has further advice.

 - The Work Programme – This is a ‘welfare-to-work’ programme.
-Aimed at employers, it provides incentives to encourage them to employ job seekers through a series of payments, with further rewards if they give a registered job seeker a permanent job.
-There are bigger payments for those who need most help finding a job, i.e. the long-term unemployed, increasing their chances of finding work.
+Aimed at employers, it provides incentives to encourage them to employ job seekers through a series of payments.
+With further rewards if they employ a registered job seeker.
+There are bigger payments for those who need the most help finding a job.
+This includes those who’ve been job hunting for a long time.

-- New Enterprise Allowance (NEA) – If you’re fed up with trying to get someone else to employ you, there is always the option of employing yourself.
-This scheme has been set up to help unemployed people set up self-employed businesses.
+- New Enterprise Allowance (NEA) – This scheme has been set up to help unemployed people set up their own businesses.
 There are Enterprise Clubs available to where you can research and discuss your business idea, and help make it into a viable business pitch.
-If the proposal is approved, the scheme will continue to dispatch benefit payments for six months, as well as giving a start-up loan and access to experienced mentoring support to help out along the way.
+If the proposal is approved, the scheme will continue to dispatch benefit payments for six months.
+It will also provide an additional start-up loan and access to mentoring support.

-Come interview time, you’ll always be asked what you’re doing now, or what you’ve been doing since your last job, and “Nothing” isn’t the best answer to come back with.
-While searching and applying for jobs is a time consuming process, try to fit in some CV-boosting activities around it.
+Come interview time, you’ll always be asked what you’re doing now, or what you’ve been doing since your last job.
+Remember “nothing” isn’t an acceptable answer.
+Although searching for jobs is a time consuming process, try to fit in some CV boosting activities around it.
 Employers are going to want to see you’ve used your unemployment in constructive ways.

-- Voluntary work – Volunteering is a good way to show your willingness to work, helps you gain experience in your chosen sector and gives you something to talk about at an interview.
-Even just a couple of weeks here and there will help.
-Directgov has information on volunteering while looking for work, and to browse for available posts, Do-it is a UK organisation run specifically to help prospective volunteers find a position.
+- Voluntary work – Volunteering is a good way to show your willingness to work.
+It helps you gain experience in your chosen sector and gives you something to talk about at an interview.
+Even just a couple of hours here and there will help.
+Directgov has information on volunteering while looking for work.

-- Blogging – It’s free, it’ll help improve your all-important IT skills and it’ll give you a creative communication outlet and a break from sending job applications.
-You can write about a hobby, your take on culture and events, or perhaps document your search for a job.
+- Blogging – It’s free, it’ll help improve your all important IT skills.
+It’ll also give you a creative outlet and a break from sending job applications.
+You can write about a hobby or your take on culture and events.
 It also shows you have been using your time productively, and you never know which potential employers might be impressed when they read it.
 Easy sites to start off with are WordPress and Blogger.

-- Hobbies – Be it photography, baking, running… stamp collecting – being unemployed is a great opportunity to start something new.
-Having a hobby to add to your CV and talk about at an interview shows prospective employers that you have a well-rounded personality, and gives you something to talk about.
+- Hobbies – Be it photography, baking, running or stamp collecting, being unemployed is a great opportunity to start something new.
+Having a hobby to add to your CV and talk about at an interview shows prospective employers that you have a well-rounded personality.

-The old rule still counts; it’s not what you know, it’s who you know.
+The old cliché still applies; it’s not what you know, it’s who you know.
 So, it only stands to reason, if you make yourself ‘know’ more people, then you’re increasing your resources to find a job.

-- Social networking – It’s not all posting photos and ‘liking’ statuses, social media sites are a great way of connecting and communicating with people on a personal and professional level.
-As such a large percentage of people have Facebook and check it regularly, you can keep up to date with any job openings your family and friends might know of.
+- Social networking – A large percentage of people have Facebook and check it regularly, you can keep up to date with any job openings in your local area via Facebook.
 Twitter gives you the chance to connect with businesses and industry links, interacting with their tweets and getting yourself noticed.
-And on Linkedin, you can build your own business profile, citing your experience and allowing you to connect to professionals you have worked with or would like to work with.
+And on Linkedin, you can build your own business profile, citing your experience and connect with other professionals you have worked with or would like to work with.

-- Job clubs – The government is supporting job/work clubs, but a number have been set up separately by individuals to try and overcome the difficult job market by gathering a group of people in the same situation to help and support each other.
-The idea of job clubs was first born in the north east in 1984 to address long-term unemploymen; now they’re nationwide.
-GB Job Clubs is a registered Christian charity site that supports the national network of job clubs, helping churches and community groups set up new ones, while providing a directory of existing clubs.
+- Job clubs – The government is supporting job/work clubs, but a number have been set up separately by private individuals.
+This is to try and overcome the difficult job market by gathering a group of people in the same situation and support each other.
+The idea of job clubs was first born in the north east in 1984 to address long-term unemployment.
+Now they’re nationwide and a great way to tackle unemployment.

 If your CV isn’t getting you interviews, or your interviews aren’t getting you jobs, it’s worth sitting down and trying to work out why.